taka-no-me/android-cmake/README.md

 1. Value of `ANDROID_NDK` CMake variable;
 1. Value of `ANDROID_NDK` environment variable;
-1. All supported release names from newest to oldest under the every path in `ANDROID_NDK_SEARCH_PATHS` CMake variable;
+1. Search under paths from `ANDROID_NDK_SEARCH_PATHS` CMake variable;
-1. All supported release names from newest to oldest under the platform specific locations (including home folder and Windows "Program Files").
+1. Search platform specific locations (home folder, Windows "Program Files", etc).

 So if you have installed the NDK as `~/android-ndk-r10d` then _android-cmake_ will locate it automatically.